 Paralegal careers are fast-paced and challenging.
-The United States Bureau of Labor Statistics (BLS) estimates that the number of individuals employed as paralegals and legal assistants will rise 8 percent between 2014-2024.
+The United States Bureau of Labor Statistics* (BLS) estimates that the number of individuals employed as paralegals and legal assistants will rise 15 percent through 2026, much faster than average for all occupations.

 - Law offices and firms